 Mid-tier ($100 – 300)

 AKG K550.
 This puppy mimics an open back in that the sound is extremely spacious and airy, with an almost flawless sound signature.
-Definitely top dog in this price range, the K550 renders everything with a startling crispness that’s hard to define.
-Soundstage is awesome as well.
-Caveat is that it’s hard to get a good fit at first, but persevere and you should be fine.
+Definitely the top dog in this price range, the K550 renders everything with a startling crispness that’s hard to define.
+The soundstage is awesome as well.
+The caveat is that it’s hard to get a good fit at first, but persevere and you should be fine.
 What is Soundstage?Learn more: AKG K550 Review!

 Sennheiser HD600.
-Another easy pick, the HD600 is my favorite all around headphone in any price category, and for good reason.
+Another easy pick, the HD600 is my favorite all-around headphone in any price category, and for good reason.
 This guy has stood the test of time, being around since 1997 and not going anywhere anytime soon.
-It’s the quintessential studio headphone, and is just about the most balanced overall headphone you’ll come across.
-Like the 280, it will also give you an even blanker stare, with it’s sterile, clean, and almost clinical sound signature that reveals much but won’t color anything.
-This is the perfect reference can, and will serve you well for many years.
+It’s the quintessential studio headphone and is just about the most balanced overall headphone you’ll come across.
+Like the 280, it will also give you an even blanker stare, with its sterile, clean, and an almost clinical sound signature that reveals much but won’t color anything.
+This is the perfect reference headphone and will serve you well for many years.
 Learn more:Sennheiser HD600 Review!!

 Beyerdynamic DT880.
 A similar sound to the 600’s, but with a much brighter treble and an overall more surgical sound.
 I rate these second because the treble can become too piercing at times.
 Still a great overall buy and if you don’t want to spend as much but want a headphone now, the 880 delivers.

 Audio Technica ATH AD900x.
 This one is extremely flat, almost to a fault but it makes for a great reference can.
 Also called one of the best for Gaming because you can pinpoint all kinds of stuff that other headphones simply can’t.
 It’s also much cheaper than the above options, so if you want to get your feet wet, look no further!
-Also, same kind of deal with the bass: It rolls off like a boulder over a cliff.
+The same applies to the bass: It rolls off like a boulder over a cliff.
 Learn more:Audio Technica ATH AD900x Review!

 High End ($300 and beyond)